EliahKagan/embed-encode/why.md

 to offer `encoding_format` in the future.

-If the model doesn't support Base64 encoding, then the API endpoint would fall back to giving the `embedding` value as a JSON array and, due to the parsing logic in the [`EngineAPIResource`](https://github.com/openai/openai-python/blob/v0.26.1/openai/api_resources/abstract/engine_api_resource.py#L15) base class,
+If the model doesn't support Base64 encoding, then the API endpoint would fall back to giving the `embedding` value as a JSON array.
+Then, due to the parsing logic in the [`EngineAPIResource`](https://github.com/openai/openai-python/blob/v0.26.1/openai/api_resources/abstract/engine_api_resource.py#L15) base class,